 Getting into backcountry skiing may feel a bit daunting, but a fun and well-organized weekend with the professionals at Yamnuska can provide you with the basic knowledge and understanding of winter backcountry travel and safety skills.
-Our goal is to get more women heading beyond the ski resort boundaries, feeling confident in their decision making and their ability to explore areas that once felt out of reach.
+Our goal is to get more women heading beyond the ski resort boundaries, feeling confident in their decision-making and their ability to explore areas that once felt out of reach.

 So, pack your bags and buckle your boots for the Backcountry Belles program based at Panorama Mountain Resort.
-Located in the Purcell Mountains just outside the quaint town of Invermere, BC, this backcountry clinic is a women’s only camp featuring fantastic female guides and coaches.
+Located in the Purcell Mountains just outside the quaint town of Invermere, BC, this backcountry clinic is a women-only only camp featuring fantastic female guides and coaches.
 Learn and refine alpine touring skills, gain avalanche safety and terrain recognition skills, and acquire the know-how to make informed decisions in the backcountry!
 And best of all, have fun with a group of incredible and like-minded women.

 Panorama Mountain Resort and Yamnuska Mountain Adventures have partnered to bring you the Backcountry Belles Free Rider program.
 During this action-packed 2-day adventure we will choose terrain that will be challenging and push your limits while learning backcountry ski techniques.
 Many of the runs will be lift-assisted in order to quickly access Panorama’s superb terrain and maximize learning and fun.

 This program is geared towards those who have intermediate to expert hill skiing skills and want to start enjoying the backcountry powder.
-Instruction will cover gear selection, avalanche awareness, back-country safety, route finding and track-setting as well as off-piste skiing skills.
+Instruction will cover gear selection, avalanche awareness, back-country safety, route finding, and track-setting as well as off-piste skiing skills.

 Evening briefing the week prior to the program.
 During this zoom-based meeting, we will introduce the program and get to know the members of the group.
-We will talk about the goals and objectives for the program, possible hazards, risk mitigation and expectations.
+We will talk about the goals and objectives for the program, possible hazards, risk mitigation, and expectations.
 We will also discuss the program logistics and the gear needed for the weekend so that everyone feels prepared.

 Meet at 8:00 am at the allocated meeting area at Panorama Mountain Resort dressed for a day of ski touring to meet your guides and the rest of your group.
 We’ll reintroduce ourselves and review the possible hazards and risks, and sign waivers (sample waiver).
 After going over our equipment we head off to the lifts.
 Our first ski of the day will take place on a groomed run to get a feel for the backcountry gear, covering basic binding and boot function and making sure everyone is comfortable navigating steeper terrain.
-At the top we will put the skins on our skis and begin our instruction on touring uphill, pacing and track setting.
+At the top we will put the skins on our skis and begin our instruction on touring uphill, pacing, and track setting.
 Getting off-piste will require some avalanche risk discussion and tips on how to tour in avalanche terrain.
 Once in the backcountry, we will discuss transitions from skinning to skiing.
 The rest of the day will be spent working on terrain selection and off-piste skiing.
 Weather permitting, we will have lunch in the backcountry.

-We’ll meet at 8:00 am and discuss the weather and avalanche hazard before hopping on the lift to access some great backcountry terrain.
+We’ll meet at 8:00 am and discuss the weather and avalanche hazards before hopping on the lift to access some great backcountry terrain.
 Our focus will be on moving efficiently, making smooth transitions, and choosing the best descents.

-Throughout the day you will receive expert instruction on steep skiing skills such as learning how to handle all types of terrain and snow, how to perform jump turns on steep faces, how to control your speed on hardpack to powder and much more.
+Throughout the day you will receive expert instruction on steep skiing skills such as learning how to handle all types of terrain and snow, how to perform jump turns on steep faces, how to control your speed on hardpack to powder, and much more.
 You will not only gain confidence and strengthen your technique to tackle steeper and more challenging terrain than you have ever skied before, but you will be able to plan and assess backcountry ski trips with safety as the focus.

 Meeting Time and Place

 We will have an evening course introduction and meeting on zoom prior to the program.
-This will give you an opportunity to get acquainted with the guide, go through gear needed, talk about conditions, hazards, and risk mitigation as well as discuss what gear will be needed for the program.
+This will give you an opportunity to get acquainted with the guide, go through the gear needed, talk about conditions, hazards, and risk mitigation as well as discuss what gear will be needed for the program.

 Panorama Mountain Resort is the base camp for this program.
 Panorama offers one of the easiest mountain resort vacations you’ll ever experience.
-Simply check-in, ditch your transportation and step out onto the mountain.
+Simply check in, ditch your transportation and step out onto the mountain.
 It offers a great variety of restaurants, pubs, and cafés.
 There is also free access to the hot pools for all resort guests, and an on-mountain massage and spa.

 The course will take place on March 20th and 21st at Panorama Mountain Resort.
 The meeting time and place will be sent to you prior to the program.
 Expect to be out all day from when the lifts open to the final sweep.